ibm-cloud-docs/containers/cs_users.md

 2. If you have other service instances in your {{site.data.keyword.cloud_notm}} account that the user might have provisioned, check the documentation for those services for any steps that you must complete before you remove the user from the account.
 3. [Remove the user from the {{site.data.keyword.cloud_notm}} account](/docs/account?topic=account-remove).
 When you remove a user, the user's assigned {{site.data.keyword.cloud_notm}} IAM platform roles, Cloud Foundry roles, and IBM Cloud infrastructure roles are automatically removed.
 4. When {{site.data.keyword.cloud_notm}} IAM platform permissions are removed, the user's permissions are also automatically removed from the associated predefined RBAC roles.
 However, if you created custom RBAC roles or cluster roles, [remove the user from those RBAC role bindings or cluster role bindings](#remove_custom_rbac).<p class="note">The {{site.data.keyword.cloud_notm}} IAM permission removal process is asynchronous and can take some time to complete.</p>
-5. Optional: If the user had admin access to your cluster, you can [rotate your cluster's Certificate Authority (CA) certificates](/docs/containers?topic=containers-security#cert-rotate).
+5. Optional: If the user had admin access to your cluster, you can [rotate your cluster's certificate authority (CA) certificates](/docs/containers?topic=containers-security#cert-rotate).

 ### Removing specific permissions
 {: #remove_permissions}